NutraLife Biosciences Encouraged By CVS Health Corporation's Decision to Distribute CBD at 800 Stores in the U.S.

-Coconut Creek, Florida--(Newsfile Corp. - March 22, 2019) - NutraLife Biosciences, Inc. (OTCQB: NLBS) ("the Company" or "NutraLife") notes current trends in the retail space including CVS Health Corp.'s announcement that it will carry products containing CBD derived from hemp in about 800 of its U.S. drugstores.
+Coconut Creek, FL, Mar 25, 2019 - (ACN Newswire) - via NEWMEDIAWIRE -- NutraLife Biosciences, Inc. ("the Company" or "NutraLife") (OTCQB: NLBS) notes current trends in the retail space including CVS Health Corp.'s announcement that it will carry products containing CBD derived from hemp in about 800 of its U.S. drugstores.

 NutraLife announces new additions to its NutraHempCBD product line with a micro shot CBD twist in 5 of its signature formulations including; sleep, pain, stress, weight, and energy.
 The NutraHempCBD twists are designed for on-the-go convenience and set to launch on April 15 of this year.